Police Blotter: March 16, 2022

 FELONY ARRESTS

-Kollen Howard, 33, of the 1900 block of Country Club Court, Marysville, was arrested by the Yuba County Sheriff’s Office at 8:12 p.m.
-March 14 at Ash Way and Wiger Avenue, on suspicion of furnishing a minor with cannabis.
-He was booked into Yuba County Jail.

-Marylou Real, 53, of the 500 block of Harris Street, Marysville, was arrested by the Sutter County Sheriff’s Office at 8:25 a.m.
-March 14 at Aaron Drive and Jodi, Yuba City, on suspicion of carrying a loaded firearm with a felony conviction.
-She was booked into Sutter County Jail.
+Fernando R. Ramirez, 27, of 50 Tenth Street, Colusa, was arrested by the Williams Police Department at 1 a.m.
+March 9 on Lonestar Road at Able Road on suspicion of taking a vehicle without the owner’s consent and receiving known stolen property.
+He was booked into the Colusa County Jail.

-Marvin Noor, 61, of the 3400 block of North Meridian Road, Meridian was arrested by the Sutter County Sheriff’s Office at 1:20 p.m.
-March 14 at his own residence, on suspicion of violating parole of a felony charge.
-He was booked into Sutter County Jail.

-Peter Ticknor Jr., 47, of Magalia, was arrested by the Sutter County Sheriff’s Office at 1:58 p.m.
-March 14 at the 600 block of Rednail Road, Yuba City, on suspicion of failure to appear in court on a felony charge.
-He was booked into Sutter County Jail.
+Samuel A. Morton, 49, of the 100 block of Central Street, Maxwell, was arrested by the Sutter County Sheriff’s Office at 7:23 p.m.
+March 9 in the 100 block of Central Street in Maxwell on suspicion of obstruction.
+He was booked into the Colusa County Jail.

-Shawna Durbin, 28, of the 1100 block of Pease Road, Yuba City, was arrested by the Sutter County Sheriff’s Office at 1:58 p.m.
-March 14 at the 600 block of Rednail Road, Yuba City, on suspicion of failure to appear in court on a felony charge.
-She was booked into Sutter County Jail.
+Donald O. Kearney, 64, of the 100 block of Tiger Road, Pilot Hill, was arrested by the California Highway Patrol at 10:17 p.m.
+March 13 on northbound Interstate 5 south of the Old Highway 99W undercrossing on suspicion of carrying a concealed weapon, driving under the influence of drugs or alcohol, possession of a controlled substance, possession of controlled substance paraphernalia, possession of a controlled substance while armed and carrying a loaded firearm in a vehicle.
+He was booked into the Colusa County Jail.

 DUI ARRESTS

+Juan D. Alcala Perez, 26, of the 9200 block of Kiefer Boulevard, Sacramento, was arrested by the California Highway Patrol at 11:43 p.m.
+March 13 on State Route 20 east of San Jose Road.
+He was booked into the Colusa County Jail.

+Rande G. Brookins, 66, of the 600 block of Ware Road, Colusa, was arrested by the California Highway Patrol at 6:35 p.m.
+March 13 on State Route 20 east of Lonestar Road on suspicion of driving under the influence of drugs.
+He was booked into the Colusa County Jail.

-Elias Urquidez, 34, of the 500 block of Harris Street, Marysville, was arrested by the Sutter County Sheriff’s Office at 9:52 p.m.
-March 13 at the 1200 block of Payne.
-He was booked into Sutter County Jail.
+Ramon R. Tinoco, 56, of the 800 block of 12th Street, Williams, was arrested by the California Highway Patrol at 8:20 p.m.
+March 13 on Interstate 5 just north of Hahn Road on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher, driving under the influence with a previous DUI conviction and driving without a license.
+He was booked into the Colusa County Jail.

-Keenan Stamp, 37, of the 1100 block of Eager Road, Yuba City, was arrested by the Sutter County Sheriff’s Office at 8:31 a.m.
-March 14 at the 2000 block of Aaron Drive, Yuba City.
-He was booked into Sutter County Jail.
+Luis A. Jimenez, 22, of the 7000 block of Schmidt Road, Princeton, was arrested by the California Highway Patrol at 1:55 a.m.
+March 15 on westbound State Route 20 east of Lonestar Road.
+He was booked into the Colusa County Jail.